-- Add water.
+- Add about 1 c. of water.
 Give it a little swirl to wet all the grounds.
-Place the lid on and put it into the fridge for up to 24 hours.
+Add the rest of the water.
+Place the lid on and put it in the fridge for up to 24 hours.

-- When ready to filter, place the press filter on by lining up the triangles on the lid to the coffee maker.
+- When ready to filter, place the plunger filter on by lining up the front edge of the ridges on the lid to triangle on the pitcher and twist.
 When lined up correctly, it just takes a small turn (about an inch) to lock the lid in place.

 - Slowly press down on the plunger.
 You may feel some resistance.
 If it gets too hard to press, I pull up slightly then resume plunging.
 Since cold brew takes a lot of coffee, your filter will stop when the grounds are all compacted at the bottom of the pitcher.